juergen0815/sequencer/README.md

 Description:

+	A short example which demonstrates time based events triggering "Effects" as a linear sequence.
+An Effect itself can send events.
+Also contains a custom boost based event queue.
 This is 100% portable C++ code using boost libraries.

 Libs used: